ali-farhad/auto_bank_reconcilation/README.md

 - an .XLSX file (with bank records)
 - an .XLSX file (with account book records)

+# How-To (Easy-Way):

+- make sure your files are ready as described below in the hard-way section
+- go to: `https://` and profit!

 # How-to (Harder-Way):

 - Create an excel file for your bank records